szeye333/fyp/README.md

 # fyp
 Social Networking Platform
-This is the first version
+This is the second version